muzzley/muzzley-client-cpp/README.md

 > $ g++ -std=c++0x main.cpp -o mymuzzley -lpthread -lmuzzley

+# MULTITHREADING

+This library is **NOT** thread safe, you'll have to implement synchronization yourself.
+Thread synchronization is very importante when accessing the *muzzley::Client* communication features, since the *muzzley::socketstream* class will *segfault* when access by several threads at the same time.

+See the ***examples/multithreading.cpp*** example for a suggestion on how to accomplish synchronized access to the communication features.

 # LAMBDA FUNCTIONS

 This library uses one of the most exciting features in C++11 standard, the ***Lambda-function***s.